weihang7/weihang7.github.io/about.md

 permalink: /about/
 ---

 Hello!
-I'm Frank (Weihang) Fan, a senior studying Computer Science with a minor in Sonic Arts at Carnegie Mellon University.
+I'm Weihang (Frank) Fan, a software engineer working at SambaNova Systems in Palo Alto, CA. I graduated with a B.S. in Computer Science with a minor in Sonic Arts from Carnegie Mellon University in 2020.

-My current interests are in pedagogical techniques for computer systems, including the development of programming languages for code specification in an educational context.
-I hope to one day do a PhD in those areas.
+One of my interests is pedagogical techniques for computer systems, including the development of programming languages for code specification in an educational context.

 Here is my [Resume](Resume.pdf).